kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet.md

 <td colspan="2">--eviction-max-pod-grace-period int32</td>
 </tr>
 <tr>
-<td></td><td style="line-height: 130%; word-wrap: break-word;"> Maximum allowed grace period (in seconds) to use when terminating pods in response to a soft eviction threshold being met.
-If negative, defer to pod specified value.
+<td></td><td style="line-height: 130%; word-wrap: break-word;"> Maximum allowed grace period (in seconds) for terminating pods during soft eviction.
+A positive value sets an explicit grace period, while 0 results in immediate termination.
+When set to a negative value, the kubelet sends a -1 grace period to the CRI runtime, leading to immediate termination with a SIGKILL signal (exit code 137).
+To ensure predictable behavior, configure this parameter with a positive value or use the kubelet configuration file.
 (DEPRECATED: This parameter should be set via the config file specified by the Kubelet's <code>--config</code> flag.
 See <a href="https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/">kubelet-config-file</a> for more information.)</td>
 </tr>

 <tr>